 Increase Your Fixed Return While Still Benefiting Ministry

 In this edition of Alliance Financial Care, I’m interviewing Joseph Padilla, Vice President for Ministry Relationships here at Orchard Alliance, about charitable gift annuities (CGA).
 We specifically want to address how investors like you can increase your fixed return anywhere from 4.6% to 9% (it varies by age) while still benefiting your ministry by partnering directly with Orchard Alliance.

 Joseph has been a regular contributor to the last several issues of Alliance Financial Care.
-He is a close friend and colleague and has been with Orchard Alliance / The Orchard Foundation for more than 13 years.
+He is a close friend and colleague and has been with Orchard Alliance for more than 15 years.
 I have observed Joseph over the years and have seen firsthand his heart for ministry and serving donors.

 Can you help explain what a CGA is?